Runik: History

+In the Ottoman defters of 1455 and 1485 a village is mentioned with the name Runik and in 1485 the village had 31 households Names such as 'Radinha Arbanas', 'Nikolla, son of Arbanas' and 'Stepan, son of Lleshi' indicates an Albanian presence.

 It is located the Drenica region, about 25 km southwest of Mitrovica and 10 km northwest of Skenderaj (near the Skenderaj-Istog road).
 The site, one of the most prominent Neolithic sites in Kosovo to date, contains artefacts from the Starcevo, Cardial and Vinca cultures.
-As of 2020, the two oldest sites of Starcevo are Crkvina near Miokovci, Serbia and Runik, Kosovo which are statistically indistinguishable to each other and have been dated to ca. 6238 BCE (6362-6098 BCE at 95% CI) and ca. 6185 BCE (6325–6088 BCE at 95% Cl) respectively.
+As of 2020, the two oldest sites of Starcevo are Crkvina near Miokovci, runik Kosovo which are statistically indistinguishable to each other and have been dated to ca. 6238 BCE (6362-6098 BCE at 95% CI) and ca. 6185 BCE (6325–6088 BCE at 95% Cl) respectively.

 It was excavated in 1966-68 and in 1984.
 Research was conducted in about 35 private parcels in the Dardania neighborhood of Runik.
 Starcevo and Vinca pottery fragments dating to 6500-3500 BC have been found at the site.
 A 10000 m2 magnetic survey was conducted at the site in March 2010, and the remains of huts reinforced with wooden joists have been found.
 Monochrome pottery decorated with red gloss, Cardium pottery, barbotine earthenware and ceramic pottery painted with linear and geometric designs have been found, along with anthropomorphic figurines and cult tables (small altars).
 Ornamental artifacts include a spiral baked-clay vase tinted with ocher, painted in dark colors and decorated as the palm of a hand.
-A significant find is a baked-clay ocarina 8 cm in length, known as the Runik Ocarina, the oldest musical instrument found in Kosovo to date.
+A significant find is a baked-clay ocarina 8 cm in length, known as the Runik Ocarina, the oldest musical instrument found in Kosovo to date.In the village lay also the ruins of the medieval church Shen Gjergj (Saint George).